fbm3334/WiFiSetupWizard_ESP32/README.md

 **PlatformIO**
 If you are using PlatformIO, place the /lib/WiFiSetup folder from this repository into the /lib folder of your project.
 Then, follow the example in /src/main.cpp to incorporate the wizard into your project.
 **Arduino**
+To use the library, copy the /lib/WiFiSetup folder from the repository and paste it into your Arduino libraries folder:
+*Typical locations:*
+- Windows: C:\Users\your_user\My Documents\Arduino\libraries
+- macOS: /Users/your_user/Documents/Arduino/libraries
+- Linux: /home/your_user/Arduino/libraries
+Then, restart your Arduino IDE and the library should appear in the Sketch/Include Library menu as WiFiSetup, as shown:

 ## Future additions
 Some features that are missing and can be added in the future include: